 Currently, there’s no clear solution to eliminate carbon release from shipping as the transportation sector still relies on fuels.

-However, there are various methods that show how to achieve carbon neutrality and people can follow them to see results.
+However, there are various methods that show how to achieve carbon neutrality and people can follow them to see the results.

 Why Go Carbon Neutral?

-Carbon Neutral vs. Net Zero Emissions
+Carbon Neutral vs. Net Zero Emissions: What’s the Difference?